markel1974/Symphony/src/hardware/mos6526_cia_rev1/README.md

 -   `cia.go`: Contains the main `CIA` struct, which orchestrates all sub-components and handles interaction with the system bus and interrupts.
 -   `timer.go`: Implements the internal logic and complex state machine for the two programmable timers.
 -   `tod.go`: Manages the state and BCD logic for the Time-of-Day clock and its alarm.
+-   `shift_register.go`: Implements the 8-bit serial port (SDR), handling the bit-shifting logic for both input and output modes.
 -   `factory.go`: Provides the factory pattern for registering and instantiating the `mos6526` component within a larger system.
--   `timer_reflect.go`, `tod_reflect.go`: Support files that expose the internal state of components for debugging and introspection purposes.
+-   `cia_reflect.go`, `timer_reflect.go`, `tod_reflect.go`, `shift_register_reflect.go`: Support files that expose the internal state of components for debugging and introspection purposes.

-## TODO / Future Work

--   Complete the implementation of the `tod_reflect.go` file for full introspection capabilities.
--   Expand the unit test suite to cover more edge cases, particularly for complex interactions.

 ## License